 The ravens doing barrel rolls over the abyss of the canyon represent the epitome of intelligence, loyalty, and mischief, and seem to be a celebration of life itself.
 Guard your M&Ms carefully—there’s bound to be a raven watching!

-- eBird – Especially wonderful for bird sightings in your area
+- eBird – Especially wonderful for bird sightings in your area.
+Available in iOS and Google Play apps for field sightings.

-- Audubon’s Guide to North American Birds - They even have an app that ties in with eBird above with real time access to bird sightings
+- Audubon’s Guide to North American Birds – They also have an app with real-time access to bird sightings.